-Could you win the championship title in Hungary, in two races’ time?
+Could you win the championship title in Hungary?

 "Who knows.
 Forget about it, let’s think about the next race".

-What about equaling Prost’ record of 51 wins?
+What about equalling Prost’s record of 51 wins?

 "I need one win to achieve this.
 It will come when it is the right time".

 On the other side of the garage, Rubens Barrichello is partially satisfied with 3rd place.
-The Brazilian still has some complaints about his car to make:
+The Brazilian driver still has some complaints about the car set-up:

 Maybe Ron Dennis was not so wrong when saying that Ferrari completely messed up the race strategy.
-During the usual Monday post-race meeting, the Maranello leaders partly admits this:
+During the usual Monday post-race meeting, Jean Todt admits that:

-"The one-stop did not prove successful since Michael wanted to do an aggressive race.
-It worked though for Rubens who started behind on a track where it is difficult to overtake".
+"We had opted for a one stop strategy for both cars and in the end, this turned out to be less effective than a two stopper, especially with Michael.
+He wanted to do an aggressive race.
+It worked though for Rubens, who started behind on a track where it is difficult to overtake".